tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 ## Error Handlers

+In many cases, any errors encountered in a script would likely cause the command (and therefore, sequence) to fail.
+Most of the time, not much can be done other than capture and report the error that occurred.
+It is possible to perform some remediation, but it is likely the sequence would need to run again.

+For this reason, we have simplified the error handling of commands such that any DSL APIs that essentially return a negative (for e.g. Error or Cancelled) `SubmitResponse` are recasted as exceptions, which can then be caught by error handlers that are global to the sequence command handler, or the entire script.
+In this way, such error handling does not need to be repeated throughout the script for each command sent.

 Script can error out in following scenarios:

 1. **Script Initialization Error** : When construction of script throws exception then script initialization fails.
 In this scenario,